taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Smart contract

-A program that executes on the Ethereum computing infrastructure.
+A program that executes on the Ethereum computing infrastructure, or other blockchain.

 ## SNARK